 Optional Post-Trip Extension:

-One pre-voyage hotel night in Santiago, Chile; ship accommodations; meals as per the itinerary and most beverages aboard the ship; shore excursions; taxes, and service charges; services of a ship physician and expedition staff; crew gratuities; use of kayaks; parka.
+One pre-voyage hotel night in Santiago, Chile; ship accommodations; meals as per the itinerary; most beverages aboard the ship; shore excursions; taxes, and service charges; services of a ship physician and expedition staff; crew gratuities; use of kayaks; parka.
 Subject to change without notice.

 International air transportation; round-trip charter flights between Santiago/Ushuaia; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such as alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.

-Photos: © Ralph Lee Hopkins (Zodiac, King Penguin Sunset, Elephant Seal Pups); © Ashton Palmer (King Penguins); Sven-Olof Lindblad (Kayakers); Michael S. Nolan (Penguins and Kayak)
+Photos: © Ralph Lee Hopkins (Zodiac, King Penguin Sunset, Elephant Seal Pups, Albatross); Sven-Olof Lindblad (Kayakers); Michael S. Nolan (Penguins and Kayak, King Penguins and Landscape)